Moment Raphinha brutally mocked Mbappe after scoring in El Clasico

 The Blaugrana were relentless, scoring four unanswered goals that left Madrid fans in tears.

-Red-hot striker Robert Lewandowski struck twice, while teenage sensation Lamine Yamal also added his name to the scoresheet.
+Red-hot striker Robert Lewandowski struck twice, while teenage sensation Lamine Yamal also added his name to the scoresheet, per Skysports.

 Brazilian forward Raphinha capped off the night with a stunning chip over Andriy Lunin, as Barcelona sealed a dominant 4-0 victory over Real Madrid in Saturday night's El Clasico.